Ablustrund/Ablustrund/README.md

 ### Hi there 👋

+I am a student at Fudan NLP Group.

+Currently, I focus on Natural Language Processing, particularly in reward modeling, model alignment (RLHF) and pre-trained language models.

+✨Please click here to find out more information about me 👉 http://shihandou.com

 <!--
 **Ablustrund/Ablustrund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.